 Normally, we receive the source material via e-mail at email@example.com or via your FTP site or ours.
-If you prefer, you may fax it to us instead at

 Most often, we send the translations in electronic format.
 Farsi files can be sent to you through the Internet as easily as English files.
 We are able to send the jobs in a large variety of formats, but most often as MS Word files.

 Our rates depend on the difficulty of the material and the size of the job.
 Obviously, technical content is more difficult than business correspondence.
 On the other hand, we offer discounts according to volume.
 Therefore, for large volumes of text, we can negotiate lower prices.
 Please contact us at firstname.lastname@example.org with the details of your project and we will be happy to give you a specific cost quotation.